 This term during PE, we having been practicing our climbing, on the apparatus in the hall.
 We have been finding different ways to move, such as slithering, shuffling, crawling, sliding, hopping, rolling, and jumping.

-PE is every Wednesday.
+PE is every Wednesday morning and Thursday afternoon.
 Please send your child to school wearing leggings or jogging trousers.

 You can help by encouraging your child to dress themselves independently at home, especially putting on socks, shoes and jumpers.
 Thank you.